hudson-and-thames/arbitragelab/docs/source/cointegration_approach/multivariate_cointegration.rst

 The cointegration relations between time series imply that the time series are bound together.
 Over time the time series might drift apart for a short period of time, but they ought to re-converge.
-This could serve as the basis of a profitable pairs trading strategy, as shown in the :ref:`Minimum Profit Optimization <cointegration_approach-minimum_profit>` module, and this module extends the framework to three or more cointegrated assets.
-The corresponding trading strategy was illustrated with an empirical application to trading four European stock market indices at daily frequency.
+This could serve as the basis of a profitable pairs trading strategy, as shown in the :ref:`Minimum Profit Optimization <cointegration_approach-minimum_profit>` module.
+The current module extends the Minimum Profit Optimization framework to three or more cointegrated assets.
+The corresponding trading strategy was illustrated with an empirical application to trading four European stock market indices at a daily frequency.

 Multivariate Cointegration
 ##########################